-- 5 Click the Enable PPTP client toggle key to switch it to the ON position. - In the Profile name list, enter a profile name for the tunnel.
+- 5 Click the Enable PPTP client toggle key to switch it to the ON position. - 6 In the Name field enter a profile name for the tunnel.
 This may be anything you like and is used to identify the tunnel on the router. - 7 Use the Username and Password fields to enter the username and password for the PPTP account. - 8 In the PPTP server field, enter the IP address of the PPTP server. - 9 From the Authentication type drop down list, select the Authentication type used on the server.